itkoren/Lets-Node-prerequisites/README.md

 Lets Node - Course Prerequisites
 ================================

-Please complete the following steps before the course starts:
+Please complete the following steps before taking the course:

 1. Make sure you understand the basics of the Javascript language: **objects**, **prototype**, **functions**, **context** etc.